rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 * Centralizing administration and operations gives greater leverage for technical improvements.

 ## Challenges in civic service design
 The design and implementation of these services directly shapes their associated burdens and who bears them by default.
 These burdens are well-known to residents, program staff, and policymakers, yet they persist despite broad motivation to address them.
 Service design and implementation is complex and multifaceted, and there are many challenges associated with seemingly obvious solutions.

+## Challenges in service delivery
-We place service design challenges into three categories: Organizational, Operational, and Technical.
+We place service delivery challenges into three categories: Organizational, Operational, and Technical.
 By categorizing these challenges, we can consider which practical approaches may or may not be effective in addressing them.

 Why hasn't this been done?
 What are the technical, operational, organizational, and other challenges associated with creating such infrastructure?